-Our wholly-owned TransTech subsidiary revenues are declining
+Revenues of our wholly-owned subsidiary, TransTech, are declining

-We have not been able to successfully address this revenue decline of this subsidiary during the three months ending June 30, 2019 which is expected to result in the winding down of operations.
+We have not been able to successfully address this revenue decline of this subsidiary during the year ended September 30, 2019 which is expected to result in the winding down of operations.
 The loss of the TransTech subsidiary revenue will impact the Company's top line revenues and its operating results and may result in expenses associated with the winding down.
-We cannot predict with certainty how the winding down will affect our overall operations.